mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/3-compliance/README.md

 Evaluate SAP Environment with Red Hat Insights
 ==============================================

+**NOTES:** This lab is currently based on RHEL 8.1 which is the most recent minor release certified by SAP as of 4/20/2021.
+RHEL 8.4 incldues the ability to remediate Insights findings from https://cloud.redhat.com/ however this is not the case for 8.1.
+If you are not using a Satellite in this lab you will not be able to automate remediation though you will still be able to review findings and download playbooks to effect remediation manually.

 Your HANA environment is up and running.
 What can you do to improve it?

 Red Hat Insights is a component of RHEL that will help you detect and address